CameronBloom/Sprint-11/module04.md

 - - 3.
 Retrieve information or resources from that server.

 ### Objective 2 - Explain What it Means to Deploy a Static Website
+- Most data on the web is shared through websites and web applications.
+- Web apps are made up of code, primarily JavaScript.
+- We need to host that project on a web server to serve up to people connected to the web.
+- A static site has hardcoded data that doesn't change.